ballerina-platform/module-ballerina-http/http-ballerina/Module.md

 `Listener` endpoints can be exposed via SSL.
-They support Mutual SSL, Hostname Verification, and Application Layer Protocol Negotiation (ALPN) for HTTP2. `Listener` endpoints also support Certificate Revocation List (CRL), Online Certificate Status Protocol (OCSP), OCSP Stapling.
+They support Mutual SSL, Hostname Verification, and Application Layer Protocol Negotiation (ALPN) for HTTP2. `Listener` endpoints also support Certificate Revocation List (CRL), Online Certificate Status Protocol (OCSP), and OCSP Stapling.
 Also, The `listener` can be configured to authenticate and authorize the inbound requests.
 Ballerina has built-in support for basic authentication, JWT authentication, and OAuth2 authentication.

-In addition to that, protocol wise it supports both HTTP/1.1 and HTTP2 and feature wise connection keep-alive, content chunking, HTTP caching, data compression/decompression, payload binding, and authorization can be highlighted.
+In addition to that, supports both the HTTP/1.1 and HTTP2 protocols and connection keep-alive, content chunking, HTTP caching, data compression/decompression, payload binding, and authorization can be highlighted as the features of a `Service`.